rodrigoftw/rodrigoftw/README.md

 <h2>Hello there! 😁👋🏼</h2>

-My name is Rodrigo Andrade and I'm a developer born, raised and based in Brazil 🇧🇷.
+My name is Rodrigo Andrade and I'm a developer born, raised and based in Brazil 🇧🇷 .
 I've been working as Front-End Developer since 2017 and as a Mobile Developer since 2016, and I'm actively looking for work in the Front-End and Mobile Development areas.
 I'm passionate about turning ideas into projects and helping as many people as I can.

-In my free time I like playing (and sometimes watching other people online playing) video-games 🕹, watching movies 🎞️, looking for all sorts of new tech stuff over the internet 📚, listening to (and definitely playing!) music 🎵.
-Last but not least, I like turning coffee ☕️ into code 💻.
+In my free time I like playing (and sometimes watching other people online playing) video-games 🕹 , watching movies 🎞️ , looking for all sorts of new tech stuff over the internet 📚 , listening to (and definitely playing!) music 🎵 .
+Last but not least, I like turning coffee into code.

 <h3>👨🏻‍💻 Tech I’m currently focusing on learning/mastering:</h3>